-If you want to view and use the currently available VPN controls, you can do so from any page by clicking on the Connections icon next to your profile picture at the top right of the page you're currently on.
+If you want to view and use the currently available VPN controls, you can do so from any page by clicking on the Connect to HTB button next to your profile picture at the top right of the page you're currently on.

 Booting up OpenVPN

 After you click the Download button, your OpenVPN file should be found, by default, in the Downloads folder of your Linux distro.
 You will be using this file as the configuration for your OpenVPN initialization process.